-Bank of Montreal and its subsidiaries own two Federal Deposit Insurance Corporation (FDIC) insured depository institutions in the United States.
-These institutions engage in cash management, fiduciary activities, and commercial and retail banking.
+Bank of Montreal and its subsidiaries own two Federal Deposit Insurance Corporation (FDIC) insured depository institutions in the United States, BHB and BMO Harris Central N.A.
+(BHC).
+BHB provides banking, financing, investing, and cash management services in select markets in the U.S. Midwest.
+BHC provides limited cash management services.
 They are subject to examination by the Office of the Comptroller of the Currency (OCC).
 The Federal Reserve generally needs to approve acquiring (a) more than 5% of voting shares, (b) control, or (c) all (or substantially all) of the assets of a bank holding company, bank, or savings association.